AmalAlharbi1/Loan-_Eligible_Predection/README.md

 # Loan Eligibility Prediction

 Developed a machine learning model that predicts loan default probabilities for bank customers.
 The dataset used to train the model was obtained from Kaggle and included various features such as age, income, loan amount, credit history, and loan eligibility status (default or not).
-After extensive data preprocessing and model training, the Logistic Regression model demonstrated promising predictive capabilities by achieving an accuracy of 71.59%.
+After extensive data preprocessing and model training, both KNN and Logistic Regression model demonstrated promising predictive capabilities by achieving an accuracy of 71.59%.

 ## Dataset